SymoHTL/MudBlazor-Template-ASP.NET-Identity/README.md

 # MudBlazor-Template

-__This is my Defaut-Theme when i am doing a project with mudblazor and mysql.__
+__This is my Defaut-Theme when i am doing a project with mudblazor and mysql and ASP.NET Identity.__
 >Maybe you like it too.

 ![Index Image](/Index.png)